VishalDeoPrasad/Convolutional-Neural-Network/README.md

       + Alexnet ---> bigger filter, lower depth
       + VGG     ---> lower filter, bigger depth there is usecase of bigger filter or usecase fo bigger depth

+### Q. If image embedding architecture is Alexnet, vgg, rasnet and inception then what is transfer learning
+Transfer learning is a machine learning technique where a model trained on one task is reused or adapted for a different but related task.
+In the context of image embedding using architectures like AlexNet, VGG, ResNet, and Inception, transfer learning involves taking a pre-trained model (trained on a large dataset, typically for image classification tasks) and fine-tuning it on a smaller dataset for a specific task, such as image embedding.

+Instead of training the entire model from scratch, which requires a large amount of labeled data and computational resources, transfer learning allows leveraging the knowledge captured by the pre-trained model.
+By fine-tuning only the final layers or a subset of layers, the model can be adapted to extract features relevant to the new task, such as generating image embeddings.
+This approach often leads to faster convergence and better performance, especially when the target dataset is small or similar to the dataset used for pre-training.
 # CNN for Medical Diagnosis
 Talk about another architecture that is little more efficient(meaning less number of parameters). and can be deployed on portable device lets says on a smartphone. - __Mobile Net__